 The COVID-19 pandemic presents a rapidly changing situation that Openlands continues to monitor closely.
-Please check the Openlands website for updates before any planned visits to the site, and share questions or information by emailing firstname.lastname@example.org or calling 312-863-6250.
+If you should have any questions or information about the preserve, please contact us by emailing firstname.lastname@example.org or calling 312-863-6250.

 Seasonal Trail Closures